billy-brunger/cp4ideployrhos/README.md

-# Cloud Pak for Integration automated deployment
+# Cloud Pak for Integration CLI Deployment on RedHat Openshift
-# CURRENTLY THESE STEPS SHOW HOW TO INSTALL CP4I USING CLI MANUALLY
-Automating deployment of CP4I using tekton pipelines

 1) Create a namespace to install CP4I